sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

 # Using Perforce depots with Sourcegraph

-You can use [Perforce](https://perforce.com) depots with Sourcegraph by using the [git p4](https://git-scm.com/docs/git-p4) adapter, which creates an equivalent Git repository from a Perforce depot, and [`src serve-git`](../external_service/src_serve_git.md), Sourcegraph's tool for serving local directories.
+Sourcegraph supports [Perforce](https://perforce.com) depots using the [git p4](https://git-scm.com/docs/git-p4) adapter.
+This creates an equivalent Git repository from a Perforce depot.
+For Sourcegraph <3.25.1, [`src serve-git`](../external_service/src_serve_git.md), Sourcegraph's tool for serving local directories, is required.
+For Sourcegraph 3.25.1+ an experimental feature can be enabled to configure Perforce depots through the Sourcegraph UI.

 Screenshot of using Sourcegraph for code navigation in a Perforce depot:

 ![Viewing a Perforce repository on Sourcegraph](https://sourcegraphstatic.com/git-p4-example.png)

-> NOTE: Sourcegraph 3.25.1+ supports connect to a Perforce Server directly for syncing depots via the [git p4](https://git-scm.com/docs/git-p4) adapter but without using `src serve-git`.

-## Instructions since 3.25.1
+## Sourcegraph 3.25.1+ configuration instructions

-Syncing Perforce depots without `src serve-git` is currently behind a feature flag, the site admin has to enable the feature manually in the [site configuration](../config/site_config.md) to be able to add a Perforce code host connection via the UI:
+Adding Perforce depots through the UI is an experimental feature in Sourcegraph 3.25.1.
+To access this functionality, a site admin must enable the experimental feature in the [site configuration](../config/site_config.md):

 ```json
 {